-A person can be liable for infringement of a process patent by importing a product into Australia made by the process outside the jurisdiction.
+Yes.
+A person can be liable for infringement of an Australian process patent by importing a product into Australia made by the patented process outside of Australia because the acts of importation and sale occur in Australia.
+See: Apotex Pty Ltd v Warner-Lambert Company LLC (No 2) [2016] FCA 1238.